samrocketman/docker-compose-ha-consul-vault-ui/README.md

 - consul-template updates dnsmasq configuration and restarts dnsmasq when the configuration has changed (e.g. consul cluster size is increased on the fly).
   This makes consul DNS lookups HA.
-- Vault and Vault UI is registered via service discovery which is exposed via Consul DNS.
+- Vault is registered via service discovery which is exposed via Consul DNS.
-- Vault UI makes use of Consul DNS to log into Vault.
-This means Vault UI does not necessarily need to know where Vault is because Consul service discovery takes care of that.
 - Persists data across restarts as long as the cluster is gracefully shut down.
   See [`Starting and stopping` section][#starting-and-stopping].
 - Local docker infrastructure is able to anonymously authenticate with Vault via approle method and its CIDR address.
+- Linux and Mac OS with docker supported.

 # Prerequisites